Immortals Fenyx Rising

-Immortals Fenyx Rising (originally known as Gods and Monsters) is an action-adventure video game developed by Ubisoft Quebec and published by Ubisoft.
-The game was released for Nintendo Switch, PlayStation 4, PlayStation 5, Stadia, Windows, Xbox One, Xbox Series X/S, on December 3, 2020, and for Amazon Luna on December 4, 2020 to favorable reviews.
+Immortals Fenyx Rising is a 2020 action-adventure video game developed by Ubisoft Quebec and published by Ubisoft.
+It was released for Nintendo Switch, PlayStation 4, PlayStation 5, Stadia, Windows, Xbox One, and Xbox Series X/S.

-The game tells the story, as narrated by Prometheus to Zeus, of Fenyx, a mortal who in order to rescue Fenyx's brother must stop the evil Typhon after his escape from the underworld.
+Immortals Fenyx Rising tells the story, as narrated by Prometheus to Zeus, of Fenyx, a mortal who in order to rescue Fenyx's brother must stop the evil Typhon after his escape from the underworld.
+The game received positive reviews from critics.

 Gameplay

-Immortals is an action-adventure video game played from a third-person perspective.
-At the beginning of the game, players can customize the gender (though Fenyx is canonically female), voice, and the appearance of Fenyx.
+Immortals is an action-adventure game played from a third-person perspective.
+The player can customize the gender, voice, and the appearance of Fenyx, though she is canonically female.
 After unlocking the Hall of Gods, the player can use Aphrodite's Beauty Chair to make further changes at any point in the game.
-The game is set in a large open world consisting of seven distinct regions inspired by the Greek gods.
+The game is set on the Golden Isle, a large open world consisting of seven distinct regions inspired by Greek mythology.
 The player is accompanied by Phosphor, a bird who can identify locations of interest on the map.
 Fenyx can traverse the world quickly through climbing cliffs, riding on a mount, and flying using the wings of Daedalus.
 The full open world is accessible from the start of the game.
 As players explore the world, they encounter rifts which teleport them to the Vaults of Tartaros, which are a series of platforming challenges that require players to utilize both Fenyx's combat and traversal abilities.
 Players can complete various side-objectives and optional puzzles.

 The world of the Golden Isle is occupied with various enemies inspired by Greek mythology, including minotaurs to cyclopes.
 There are two modes of melee attack: fast and weak light attacks with a sword and slow and strong heavy attacks with an axe.
 Fenyx can use bow and arrows to defeat enemies.
 Players need to manage Fenyx's stamina during combat as they will become exhausted after repeated attacks.
 As players progress in the game, they can unlock powerful godlike abilities.
 For instance, Fenyx can unlock Ares' Wrath, a group of spears that thrust enemies into the air.
 Armor and weapons can be upgraded by collecting sufficient crafting resources.